 Alternatively scanned copies may be sent by email to email@example.com.

 - A clear and concise statement about the subject of the petition;

-- A statement of what action the petitioners wish the county council to take;
+- A statement of what action the petitioners wish us to take;

-If a petition does not follow the guidelines, we may decide not to do anything further with it.
+If a petition does not follow the guidelines set out above, we may decide not to do anything further with it.
 In that case, we will write to you to explain the reasons.

 When a petition is received